Styopi/pin-folders-extended/README.md

 ### Automatic Refresh
 No need to manually refresh.
 The view updates automatically whenever pinned folders change on disk.

+### Search
+- Use the **Search** panel to find files or folders inside pinned directories
+- Results appear in a dedicated **Search Results** view
+- Switch back to the main pinned folders tree when results are cleared

 ### Open in New Window
 Right‑click a pinned folder → **Open in New Window**